What Are Flock Cameras?

 Words from the Watchers

-Some of the most chilling validations of mass surveillance come not from critics — but from the very people promoting it.
-These aren’t out-of-context slips; they are open endorsements of a world where privacy is sidelined in favor of control, compliance, and convenient enforcement.
+Some of the most chilling validations of mass surveillance come not from critics - but from the very people promoting it.
+These aren't

 "Anything technology they think, ‘Oh it's a boogeyman.
 It's Big Brother watching you,' … No, Big Brother is protecting you."